abajwa-hw/search-demo/README.md

 ```
 - Now launch Ambari and add the "Document crawler" service via "Actions" > "Add service".
   - ![Image](../master/screenshots/doc-crawler-service.png?raw=true)
+  - Configure the service if desired and click Deploy
   - ![Image](../master/screenshots/configure-service.png?raw=true)

 - This will install and start the Document Crawler